 Nervous system and mental health symptoms

 A person may also experience neurological symptoms as a result of high levels of copper in their body.
-Although these symptoms are more common in adults, they can also affect children.
+Although these symptoms are

 - muscle stiffness